Amenhotep19/shopper-mood-monitor-go/README.md

 ## Introduction

-This shopper mood monitor application is one of a series of reference implementations for Computer Vision (CV) using the Intel® Distribution of OpenVINO™ toolkit.
+This shopper mood monitor application is one of a series of reference implementations for Computer Vision (CV) using the Intel® Distribution of OpenVINO™ toolkit written in the Go programming language.
 This application is designed for a retail shelf mounted camera system that counts the the number of passers-by that look toward the display to capture their mood which is classified into 5 emotions:

 - Neutral
 - Happy